 Record and Share the Webcast as an On-Demand Video

 Always be sure to follow up with the participants after the event.
 They can then be informed of future events, insights or discussions.
 There might also be some participants who were not able to make it to the webcast.
 Be sure to have your webcast recorded, stored, and shared as an on-demand video format on your enterprise video portal.
 Moreover, you can inform everyone of the available webcast recording through an email by first thanking those who attended and sending something like "Sorry!
 We missed you." to those who were not able to make it to the webcast.

 It is vital to gauge the success of your event with the help of analytics and metrics.
 Enterprises can go through surveys, polls, feedback, and ratings to determine the response of participants.
 Moreover, the nature of the questions asked during the event will help you evaluate the expectations and demands of the audience.
 Evaluate using all these things and improve your future webcasts accordingly to produce a better result.

 Enterprise Video Content Management

 Hence, keep in mind the above steps to arrange webcasts for various types of audiences.
-Use Enterprise Video Content Management (EVCM) systems to create webcasts conveniently.
+Opt for an efficient Enterprise Video Content Management (EVCM) system, like VIDIZMO, to create webcasts conveniently.
 You can also use these platforms to record, store, manage and share them later as an on-demand video in a secure, private platform where the video can be restricted to the relevant users.

-VIDIZMO not only offers a webcast solution, but also allows offers a complete platform to help you stream videos for end-to-end use cases.
-This includes managing your recorded webinars or meetings, uploading training videos and adding quizzes or surveys to them, and much more.
+VIDIZMO not only offers a webcast software but also allows offers a complete platform to help you stream videos for end-to-end use cases.
+This includes managing your recorded webinars or meetings, uploading training videos and adding quizzes or surveys to them, analyzing them, smoothly delivering them globally through CDN support, and much more.